 - Use the subway, not taxis: Traffic in Manhattan can turn a 10-minute subway ride into a 45-minute cab ride.

-- The best neighborhoods are outside Manhattan: Brooklyn, Queens, and the Bronx have their own distinct characters and are often more authentic than the tourist-heavy parts of Manhattan.
+- The most rewarding neighborhoods are outside Manhattan: Brooklyn, Queens, and the Bronx have their own distinct characters and are often more authentic than the tourist-heavy parts of Manhattan.

 Best Time to Visit